-However, one morning highlight went to keynote speaker Sneader, who treated his audience to a Chinese proverb as the way for the industry to take heed and look to the future.
+Sneader concluded his address by treating his audience to an insightful Chinese proverb as the way for the industry to take heed and look to the future.

-He said: "There is a Chinese proverb that says, 'When the wind of change blows, some people build walls, others build windmills ... choose to build a wall or harness the wind with a windmill".

-"Building walls will not improve the world, or our industry," Sneader concluded. ■
+"There is a Chinese proverb that says, 'When the wind of change blows, some people build walls, others build windmills ... choose to build a wall or harness the wind with a windmill," Sneader said, before adding, "building walls will not improve the world, or our industry."